 - Credit Life Insurance (amount depends on age and loan maturity)

-One of the best low interest personal loans in the Philippines is the Maybank Personal Loan, which offers a 1.3% fixed interest rate.
-You can also borrow up to ₱1 million, depending on your salary and bank approval.
+One of the best low interest personal loans in the Philippines is the Maybank Personal Loan, which offers a 1.3% interest rate.
+Need to fund a big expense?
+With this loan, you can borrow up to ₱1 million, depending on your salary and bank approval.

 - Loan terms: 12 to 36 months

-Also called Salary Stretch Loan (for individuals), CTBC Bank's personal loan is a multi-purpose loan that salaried employees and self-employed people can avail of for home improvement, education, balance transfer, business, travel, and more.
-Its interest rates are also among the lowest in the market, starting at only 1.39% for the monthly add-on rate and 29.48% for the effective interest rate.
+Also called Salary Stretch Loan (for individuals), CTBC Bank's Personal Loan is a multi-purpose loan that salaried employees and self-employed people can avail of for home improvement and other goals.

 - Monthly add-on interest rate: 1.75% for Term Loan; 2.5% monthly interest rate for Revolving Loan